 Fall/Winter Ceremony Details for Graduates

 Tickets are required for all guests, regardless of age or size.
 This is to comply with a safety requirement to assure an accurate building occupancy count in case of an emergency.
-Based on seating capacity at The Weidner Center for the Performing Arts, each graduate can request up to four complimentary admission tickets when registering to participate in the ceremony.
-Because seating is limited, please order only the number of tickets you need.
-All tickets requested MUST be picked up in Cofrin Library Room 835 no later than 4:00 p.m.
-Friday, December 6.
-Unclaimed tickets will be distributed to other students requesting them the week of extra ticket distribution.
-After the signup deadline, one additional complimentary ticket per day can be picked up in person from the Office of the Provost, CL835, starting Monday, December 9, 9:00a.m. to 4:00 p.m. on a first-come, first-served basis until the remaining tickets are gone.
-Student ID is required to pick up tickets.
-Please call 465-2082 or email firstname.lastname@example.org if you have questions or concerns.
+Based on seating capacity at The Weidner Center for the Performing Arts and class size, each graduate can request up to four complimentary admission tickets when registering to participate in the ceremony (guaranteed).
+You may also request up to four extra tickets (not guaranteed).
+Because seating is limited, please request only the number of tickets you need.

 Handicapped parking is available in the Weidner Center parking lot, and wheelchair accessible seating is available.
 An usher will seat your guest(s) in the designated area upon arrival.
 The Weidner Center has accessible seating on all levels and there is an elevator.
 Click here for more information regarding seating for special needs guests.